• Skip to primary navigation

 Dogo Onsen Honkan

-Dogo Onsen is located in the Shikoku region, a lesser traveled spot in Japan.
-Dogo Onsen Honkan is one of Japan’s oldest and most famous hot springs dating back to 1894.
+Dogo Onsen is located in the Shikoku region, a lesser-traveled spot in Japan.
+Dogo Onsen Honkan is one of Japan’s oldest and most famous hot springs, dating back to 1894.
 If you’re a Studio Ghibli fan, you might recognize it as Yubaba’s bathhouse in Spirited Away.
+The last time we visited Dogo Onsen, Logan and I stayed at Dogo-kan which is a historic ryokan hotel that has fantastic private onsen rooms.

 Noboribetsu – Hokkaido